-Our initial consultation is free if held at our office in Nobottle, and during the consultation we will let you know if we can help you.
+Our initial 1 hour consultation is free if held at our office in Nobottle, and during the consultation we will let you know if we can help you.
 If we can’t add value to your situation we will tell you.
 If we can help you, you may appoint us to carry out a Stage 1 assessment.
 Our fee for a Stage 1 assessment is £350 + VAT (assessment of your pension plan/s) or £850 + VAT if you have a defined benefit plan/s.
 From this we will be able to determine what course of action is the most appropriate for you.
-If you then instruct us to proceed to stage 2 and recommend a product provider and put the recommendation in place, we will waive the initial assessment fee.
-Our fee for stage 2 recommendation and processing is a maximum charge of 3% of the first £100,000 and 1% thereafter (of the funds being advised upon).
+You may then wish to instruct us to proceed to Stage 2 which would cover remedial work to improve your situation.
+Our fee for this Stage 2 work is 3% of the first £100,000 and 1% thereafter (of the funds being advised upon).
 Please note that if the assessment is for our abridged advice service specifically intended for defined benefit plans or plans with ‘safeguarded benefits’ the stage 1 fee is £1,000 and the procedure for the advice process and costs of Stage 2 will also be priced based on the risk, the technical nature of the work and the investment amount involved.
 Individual costs can be provided upon request.

 Our fees will be in accordance with the amount of work we need to undertake.
-Different types of pension income products require different levels of advice and where a pension fund remains invested ongoing investment advice will be necessary.
-When we have accessed your situation under stage 1 we will be able to give you a clear indication of the cost of our service.
+Different types of pension income products require different levels of advice and where a pension fund remains invested on-going investment advice will be necessary.
+When we have accessed your situation under Stage 1 we will be able to give you a clear indication of the cost of our services.
 You are not obliged to proceed with us until we tell you what our fees will be and you have agreed.
-It may be possible for the fees to be paid from your pension fund, in this instance it will not be necessary for us to bill you for the work carried out (you should understand that this does not mean the cost of advice is free).
+It may be possible for the fees to be paid from your pension fund, in this instance it will not be necessary for us to invoice you directly.

 Will a salesperson call or visit?